 - Custody and support modification in cases where the basic fairness of the original court order is in question because circumstances have changed substantially

-The League City family lawyers of Lindamood & Robinson employ three proven methods to resolve disputes in any of these areas of practice:
+The League City family lawyers of Lindamood & Robinson employ proven methods to resolve disputes in any of these areas of practice:

 - Mediation to negotiate a fair and reasonable agreement

 - Litigation to protect our clients’ rights in court

 The litigation lawyers at Lindamood & Robinson, P.C. have over 50 years of combined trial experience, so whether your case will be decided by a judge or a jury, our litigation lawyers are well-prepared to protect the interests of you and your children.

 In Texas, juries usually only decide certain family law issues, including those that involve:

 - Identifying assets as either marital property or separate property; and